 When it comes to unripe bananas (like with unripe plums), the best place to store them in the pantry, but the kitchen can work too.
 You can place the banana either on the counter or in a fruit bowl.
 Just set the bananas in a cool, dark place away from direct sunlight, and leave the fruit to ripen slowly over time.

 If you, however, are in a hurry to ripen the bananas, there is a trick that helps with that.
 Place the fruit in a brown paper bag and fold the opening.
-This traps the ethylene gas that the fruit emits, and that’s responsible for the ripening process.
+This traps the ethylene gas the fruit emits which is responsible for the ripening process.
 That’s why it’s often not recommended to store bananas near other fruits or veggies.
-Within a few days, the bananas should be perfectly ripe.
+Within a couple of days, the bananas should be perfectly ripe.